You represent a company, brand, and product when you’re in sales.

 Depending on the size of your company, it’s easy to forget what you add to the equation.

-Let’s face it, no matter what the size of the company is, in direct sales, at the end of the day it comes down to a person selling to another person.
+Let’s face it, no matter what the size of the company is, in direct sales, it comes down to a person selling to another person.

 So, how do you sell yourself when the competition is breathing down your neck?

-First of all, stand out by staying true to who you are as a person, know what you bring, and add to their business and/or life, depending on your sales cycle.
+First, stand out by staying true to who you are as a person, knowing what you bring, and adding to your business and/or life, depending on your sales cycle.